pagkly/Zed/Investopedia3/Horizontal Spread Definition.md

 Net cost (debit) $1.25 ($125 for one contract)

-Since this is a [debit spread](https://www.investopedia.com/terms/d/debitspread.asp), the maximum loss is the amount paid for the strategy.
+Since this is a [[debit spread]](https://www.investopedia.com/terms/d/debitspread.asp), the maximum loss is the amount paid for the strategy.
 The option sold is closer to expiration and therefore has a lower price than the option bought, yielding a net debit or cost.
 In this scenario, the trader is hoping to capture an increase of value associated with a rising price (up to but not beyond $95) between purchase and February expiration.

 The ideal market move for profit would be for the price to become more volatile in the near term, but to generally rise, closing just below 95 as of the February expiration.
 This allows the February option contract to expire worthless, and still allow the trader to profit from upward moves up until the March expiration.